s-borah/Eye-based-Verification/README.md

 ## Code Present in Repository:

+* **Extract eyes from Frontal Faces using OpenCV**: Simple Demonstration of Extracting eyes from the frontal face images

+* **Save iitd database to h5.ipynb**: Initial training of model0 and model1 involved complete loading of IITD dataset to memory and then making an array containing all possible image sets (warning: bad idea obviously and gets pretty close to overloading a 12GB RAM).
+For this purpose, this code was implemented to store iitd dataset as an h5 file.
+Later dataloader class was implemented to read images from disk (included as part of the training code).

+* **Training on IITD dataset.ipynb**: Training of model0 on IITD dataset.

+* **Testing model1 (Scheme 1) on MMU2 dataloader.ipynb**: Dataloader class for MMU2 dataset created and tested on perviously trained model 1.

-* **Train classifier on MMU2 and IITD ver 1.ipynb**: Training and testing Code for the mentioned datasets.
+* **Train classifier on MMU2 and IITD ver 1.ipynb (model 1, 2 and 3)**: Training and testing Code for the mentioned datasets.
+Master training file.

 ## Learnings & Future Steps:

-* Use of lighter and more efficient Convolution Networks trained on ResNet to be explored for deployment.
+* Use of lighter and more efficient Convolution Networks trained on ImageNet to be explored for deployment.

 * Positive image sets constructed from IITD and MMU are very similar to each other (probably because images were collected through a burst of shots).
 This is very unlikely to be the real use case scenario!
 Other datasets like Poly U Cross or UBIRIS dataset to be used to make sure that there are significant differences between images of the same subject for training.